Please click here for our Future Elite Coaching Staff.

 He is currently one of the lead coaches in the Future Elite Program.

 Coach Manono (Nono) started his volleyball career playing on the varsity mens volleyball team at Phillip and Sala Burton High school.
-He developed his passion for this sport at a very young age because of his Uncle Saga.
-After high school, Nono was a student coach for the womens City College of San Francisco volleyball team.
+He developed his passion for this sport because of his Uncle Saga.
+After high school, Nono was a student coach for the womens City College of San Francisco volleyball team for two years.

 Kahea learned how to play volleyball at a young age, but never played competitively until the 7th grade.
 Growing up she would attend the UH Manoa Youth Volleyball clinics every summer to make up for the time lost.
 At the age of 12, she made New Era VBC 16-1 team.
-She then moved to Hawaii and played club at Na Opio Volleyball Academy as the starting setter for all three teams she played on.
-After high school, she went on to play volleyball at Skyline College as their starting libero for two seasons.
-During her time at Skyline College, she made the Coast Conference All-Conference Team.
+She then moved to Hawaii and played club or Na Opio Volleyball Academy as the starting setter for all three teams she played on.
+After high school, she then went on to play volleyball at Skyline College as their starting libero for two seasons.
+During her time at skyline college, she made the Coast Conference All-Conference Team.

 Symone started her volleyball career at the age of nine playing CYO and club volleyball.
 She attended Sacred Heart Cathedral and as a sophomore played on Varsity as a middle blocker and outside hitter.
 At the age of fourteen she made XLVB 18s open only participating in qualifiers.
 Her senior year she played for SF Juniors 18s open.